Assessment in Action: Application FAQs

 Being a librarian team leader is a serious commitment to both leading your team and actively providing peer support for the other librarians in the AiA learning community.
 This is a continuous year-round commitment, including the summer.
 That being said, we understand that during the 14-month long program unexpected events may occur; a librarian team leader may leave for a job at another institution, experience a medical emergency, or have a family crisis.
 It is only in cases such as these that it should be necessary to identify a substitute.
 If you know in assembling your application that you are not able to meet all of the expectations of librarian team leaders and expectations of librarians as members of a community of practice, then you should find another person who can or wait to apply until the next year.

-I am the library director and would like to submit an application where I am the team leader.
+I am the library director and would like to submit an application as the team leader.
 But I see that the statement of support must come from the library director.
 Does this mean that the librarian team leader should be someone other than the library director, or are library directors eligible to participate as team leaders?